gktnkrdg/Gringotts/README.md

 ![Heroku deployment](https://github.com/gktnkrdg/Gringotts/actions/workflows/heroku-deploy.yaml/badge.svg)
 ## Description

 GringottsApi is .NET 5 Web API.
 PostgreSQL is used as database, provided by Heroku.
 EFCore is used as ORM.
-Implement optimistic concurency(Concurency Token, xmin) for transaction consistency.
+Optimistic concurency(Concurency Token,xmin) is used for transaction consistency.
 Endpoints secured with bearer authentication.

 ## Tech